 - If you insert your USB drive into any computer, it will not get infected if the PC is infected.

-- No one can steal your data in the first attempt.
+- No one can steal your data on the first attempt.

-- You can secure your project and important documents.
+- You can secure your project and essential documents.

-- Open Command Prompt and type in “DiskPart” and hit enter and allow Administrator permission.
+Step – 1: Open Command Prompt and type in “DiskPart.”
+Hit enter and allow Administrator permission.

-- Type in “List Disk” and hit enter and choose the USB drive.
+Step – 2: Type in “List Disk,” hit enter and choose the USB drive.

-- Now type in “Attributes Disk Set Readonly” and hit enter.
+Step – 4: Now type in “Attributes Disk Set Readonly” and hit enter.
 Task Completed.